-NLP is a great tool to make your commute to work useful.
+You can practice NLP tools anywhere.
+Your commute to work could be the perfect time.
 Or it can even make a long-haul flight a source of entertainment.

 The average person spends about 4 hours in traffic each week.
 In a city like Los Angeles, that number can jump to as high as 16 hours per week!

 I remember when I worked in the corporate world, I would be on the train, which mimicked the situation in Japanese subway.
 Tokyo is a city of commuters.
 The trains are especially packed, and people are often forced to stand, even in first class.
 There is one solution to this problem: oshiya, or “pushers.”
 These workers specialize in getting people onto crowded trains.
 They use all their strength to shove and prod passengers into place, sometimes causing them injury in the process!

 There should never be a dull moment if you can practice NLP.

 5 NLP Tools to practice during your commute to work

 NLP Tool 1: build rapport